Subsequence Matching and LCS under Cartesian-Tree Equivalence: Introduction

+We then extend our research to the well-studied class of string problem, \emph{longest common subsequences} (\emph{LCSs}), that is one of the most fundamental models for measuring string similarities.

+It is well known that, under the exact matching model, (the length of) an LCS of two given strings $S$ and $T$ of length $n$ can be computed in $O(n^2)$ time and space by standard dynamic programming, or in $O(n^2 / \log n)$ time and space~\cite{MASEK198018} by the so-called ``Four-Russians'' method in the word RAM~\cite{ArlazarovEtAl1970}.
+These quadratic and weakly subquadratic time bounds are believed to be essentially optimal, since a strongly subquadratic $O(n^{2 - \epsilon})$-time solution to LCS with any constant $\epsilon > 0$ refutes OVH.
+Indeed, while there are a number of algorithms for computing LCS whose running times are dependent on other parameters (e.g.~\cite{HuntS77,NakatsuKY82,ApostolicoBG92,Sakai12}), their worst-case time complexities remain $\Omega(n^2)$.

+As previously stated, subsequence matching under OP-matching is NP-hard.
+It is thus immediate that \emph{order-preserving longest common subsequence} (\emph{OP-LCS}) is also NP-hard.

-The aforementioned result poses the natural question - Is the following \emph{CT-LCS problem} also polynomial-time solvable? \begin{definition}[CT-LCS problem] \leavevmode \begin{itemize} \item Input: Two strings $S$ and $T$ of length $n$. \item Output: A pair $(P, Q)$ of longest strings $P$ and $Q$ such that $P$ is a subsequence of $S$, $Q$ is a subsequence of $T$, and $P$ and $Q$ CT-match. \end{itemize} \end{definition} We answer this question affirmatively, by presenting an algorithm for computing CT-LCS in $O(n^6)$ time and $O(n^4)$ space for general ordered alphabets.
-We then present an $O(n^2 / \log n)$-time and space algorithm for computing CT-LCS in the case of binary alphabets.
-While the $O(n^6)$-time solution in the general case is based on the idea of \emph{pivoted Cartesian-trees} from Oizumi et al.~\cite{OizumiKMIA22}, the $O(n^2 / \log n)$-time solution for the binary case is built on a completely different approach that exploits interesting properties of CT-matching of binary strings.
+These arguments pose the following natural question - Is the \emph{CT-LCS problem} also polynomial-time solvable?
+Here, the CT-LCS problem is, given two strings $S$ and $T$ of length $n$, to compute (the length) of a longest string $Q$ such that both $S$ and $T$ have subsequences that CT-match $Q$.
+We answer this question affirmatively, by presenting the following efficient algorithms and conditional lowerbound: \begin{enumerate} \item[(3)] an $O(n^6)$-time and $O(n^4)$-space CT-LCS algorithm for general ordered alphabets. \item[(4)] an $O(n^2 / \log n)$-time and space CT-LCS algorithm for binary alphabets. \item[(5)] an $O(n^{2-\epsilon})$-time conditional lower bound on the CT-LCS problem for alphabets of size 5, for any constant $\epsilon > 0$, under OVH. \end{enumerate}

+While the $O(n^6)$-time solution in the general case (Result (3)) is based on the idea of \emph{pivoted Cartesian-trees} from Oizumi et al.~\cite{OizumiKMIA22}, our $O(n^2 / \log n)$-time solution for the binary case (Result (4)) is built on a completely different approach that exploits interesting properties of CT-matching on binary strings, which we also use for the CT-MSeq problem.